vdalal/DetectCluely/README.md

 Detect transparent overlays in Windows (11).

+STEPS
-Run overlay_detector.py from the a Windows command shell.
+1. Run overlay_detector.py from the a Windows command shell.

-Run test_overlay.py from another Windows command shell and create one or more overlays using the UI.
+2. Run test_overlay.py from another Windows command shell and create one or more overlays using the UI.